canalplus/rx-player/doc/api/Basic_Methods/getAvailablePeriods.md

 ## Description

-Returns information on all [Periods](../../Getting_Started/Glossary.md#period) currently in the current content.
+Returns information on all [Periods](../../Getting_Started/Glossary.md#period) currently considered by the RxPlayer in the current content.

-This method mainly allows to obtain and information on the audio, video or text tracks as well as on audio and video Representations - and to change any of them - by using the corresponding Period's `id` property returned here.
+This method mainly allows to obtain information on its audio, video or text tracks as well as on audio and video Representations - and to change any of them - by using the corresponding Period's `id` property returned here.